-&lt;sup>2 Environmental Assessment of Plans and Programmes Regulations 2004 the spatial expression of the Sustainable Community Strategy.
-The Joint Core Strategy has been in development since 2007.
+&lt;sup>2 Environmental Assessment of Plans and Programmes Regulations 2004 framework for the District; it is the spatial expression of the Sustainable Community Strategy.
+The Local Plan Part 1- Joint Core Strategy has been in development since 2007.
 Issues and Option were initially prepared in winter 2007 and were then published for consultation in Jan/Feb 2008.
 The SA and the consultation have helped to determine the preferred overall spatial strategy, and the Core Strategy Preferred Option was published for consultation in June 2009.
-The Joint Core Strategy has been further developed and it is published for consultation under the Town and Country Planning Regulations 2004 (as amended) in January/February 2012, together with this SA Report.
+The Local Plan Part 1 -Joint Core Strategy was further developed and the Pre-Submission Plan was published for consultation under the Town and Country Planning Regulations 2004 (as amended) during January to March 2012, together with the SA Report.

-ODPM, 2005 Sustainability Appraisal of Regional Spatial Strategies and Local Development Documents
+&lt;sup>3 ODPM, 2005 Sustainability Appraisal of Regional Spatial Strategies and Local Development Documents

-- 1.5 The Winchester Joint Core Strategy sets out the broad strategic planning framework for the future of the Winchester District up to 2031. it is the lead LDF document and all other documents prepared under the LDF will have to conform to it.
-The Strategy sets out: - Set out a spatial vision for the District, in accordance with the vision of the Winchester District Sustainable Community Strategy, showing how it will change in the future in physical, economic, social and environmental terms. - Sets the strategic objectives and key policies for realising the vision. - Identifies broad locations for change, growth and protection, including allocating strategic sites. - Sets out an implementation and monitoring framework, together with a delivery plan to demonstrate how the infrastructure requirements necessary for the development strategy will be achieved. - 1.6 The Joint Core Strategy's Spatial Vision and Spatial Planning Objectives are set out below.
+- 1.5 The Winchester Local Plan Part 1 Joint Core Strategy sets out the broad strategic planning framework for the future of the Winchester District up to 2031, it is the lead LDF document and all other documents prepared under the LDF will have to conform to it.
+The Strategy sets out : - Set out a spatial vision for the District, in accordance with the vision of the Winchester District Sustainable Community Strategy, showing how it will change in the future in physical, economic, social and environmental terms. - Sets the strategic objectives and key policies for realising the vision. - Identifies broad locations for change, growth and protection, including allocating strategic sites. - Sets out an implementation and monitoring framework, together with a delivery plan to demonstrate how the infrastructure requirements necessary for the development strategy will be achieved. - 1.6 The Local Plan Part 1 Joint Core Strategy's Spatial Vision and Spatial Planning Objectives are set out below:

-Spatial Vision:
+Spatial Planning Vision: